 Online Work I’ve Outsourced

-Now I don’t recommend going and outsourcing every single task related to your online business.
+Now I don’t recommend going and outsourcing every single task related to your online business or businesses.
 You might have the cash to do that, but there are a lot of benefits to knowing more about all the different tasks associated with your business.
 Nor should you try to master every task for that matter.

 It is quite helpful to have at least a good understanding of any regular tasks though.
 This can help ensure you are not getting overcharged when you do outsource.
 Plus it will help if you ever get in a bind.
 You may be able to take over those tasks or be able to better pass it on to someone else.
 Also you just get more respect when you can talk to contractors or associates with in-depth knowledge.

-Over the years I’ve used outsourcing for a wide variety of jobs.
+Over the years I’ve used outsourcing for a wide variety of projects and services.
 These may not all apply to your business, but most online business do have overlapping tasks.
 Rather than going into detail with all these different things, here’s a basic list:

 - Content Writing: articles for my own websites, articles for marketing and press releases.